-I try to incorporate this attitude of service into my negotiations.
-What I really want is for the writing project to work for both of us – for me and for the client.
+I incorporate this attitude of service into my negotiations.
+What I really want is for the writing project to work well for both of us – for me and for the client.

 The Client Has A Problem

 You wouldn’t be talking with the client about a project if they didn’t have a problem.
+They need or want something written.
 They’ve come to you because they hope you can solve it for them.

-You’re initial job is to understand the problem, and decide if you can help them or not.
+Your initial job is to understand their problem.
+That takes some deep listening and adroit questioning.
+Only then can you decide if you can truly help them or not.